Amarakon55/amaRYAML/README.md

 ## Usage

 Using *AmaRYAML* is very easy.
-There are 2 main ways to do so:
+There are two main ways to do so:

 1.  selecting a template in RStudio using the R Markdown template selector